The Home Buyers Amount has become the Home Buyers Program.

 - You are a first-time home buyer, which means that you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or in any of the four preceding years.

-As an example of the latter, if you acquired a home in 2019, you must not have owned a home in the previous 4 years.
+As an example of the latter, if you acquired a home this year, you must not have owned a home in the previous 4 years.

 If you have family members who are disabled, you may purchase a home for them and claim the credit yourself.
 The home must be one that is better suited to the condition of that person.
 For you to claim the credit, the disabled person must be a relative, defined by the Canada Revenue Agency as an individual connected by blood relationship, marriage, common-law partnership, or adoption.